⚠️⚠️⚠️

 3. Define a parameter grid

-Finally (and yet again, analogously to an equivalent ABC pipeline) we define parameters.
+Finally (and yet again, analogously to an equivalent ABC pipeline) we define parameters to simulate over.
 Specifically, for a grid simulation, we define a data frame with one column for each parameter of the slendr model function (the names of parameter columns must match the model function arguments!).
 For this purpose, the function crossing from the tidyr R package is particularly helpful, so let’s use it here:

 rate_aa = seq(0, 0.25, 0.025),